venkataravuri/awesome-tech-articles-blogs/search.md

 The second type of autocomplete is Result Suggest.
 In this case the suggestions are actual results rather than search phrase suggestions.

+Elasticsearch provides a convenient way to get autocomplete up and running quickly with its completion suggester feature.

 ?|Type|Topic
 ------------: | ------------- | -------------
 :star:|:newspaper:|[Autocomplete best practices](https://blog.griddynamics.com/smart-autocomplete-best-practices/)